-Spend the day travelling onwards to the banks of the Ongii River, a journey of approximately 4-5 hours, some of which is on jeep trails over dry plains where there are no direct roads.
-On arrival, check into your Ger camp close to the Ongii River and visit the ruins of two famed monasteries, the Barlim Khiid to the north and the Khutagt Khiid to the south.
-Combined they form the complex known as Ongiin Khiid Monastery.
+Spend the day travelling onwards to the banks of the Ongii River, viewing the ruins of two famed monasteries, the Barlim Khiid to the north and the Khutagt Khiid to the south.
+Combined they form the complex known as Ongiin Khiid.
+Driving between Bayanzag and the Ongii involves covering a distance of more than 180km, some of which is on jeep trails over dry plains where there are no direct roads.
+This journey should take between 4-5 hours.